 On that front, he seems to succeed, according to Miller, the college dean, who noted Smith’s student comment evaluations are among the most laudatory he’s read.

 “He really stimulates thinking and interacting in class,” said Teresa Veazey, Ulrich Museum public relations manager and three-time student of Smith.
 “That’s what makes taking classes by Royce so interesting.”

 Smith’s contributions to the School of Art and Design have been significant, his colleagues said.
 “Royce’s curriculum development has raised the level of scholarly discourse in the School of Art and Design to that of a research-intensive university,” said Annette LeZotte, the school’s associate director.

-Trisha Self, Assistant Professor, Department of Communication Sciences and Disorders, College of Health Professions
+Trisha Self, assistant professor, communication sciences and disorders, College of Health Professions

 Trisha Self earned a Bachelor of Arts in 1984, a Master of Arts in 1985 and a doctorate in 1991, all in communicative disorders and sciences from Wichita State University.
 She began working at her alma mater in 1994, serving 11 years as director of clinical programs and research with WSU’s Evelyn Hendren Cassat Speech-Language-Hearing Clinic before joining the communication sciences and disorders faculty full time in 2005.